klen/makesite/README.rst

 Using
 -----
-Run sitegen for help message.
+Run makesite for help message.